 One of the questions that is thrown out is why the men don’t just walk out of the situation or step out of the marriage?
 Like characters in Rohinton Mistry’s A Fine Balance, they are all caught in their own castles of cards.
-They have built everything up, aligned all their resources, well being and sometimes even truths to reach this point.
+They have built everything up, aligned all their resources, well being, and sometimes even truths to reach this point.
 Mostly, somewhere along the way, love would have also happened, before ironically, through their wives, they come to realize the constrictive hell hole they have committed themselves to.
-Most of the time, it is within this setup of well-meaning love and familial setup, the arid desert of insipid sex arises.
-There is too much at stake.
+Most of the time, it is within this maze of well-meaning love and familial setup that the arid desert of insipid sex arises.
+There is too much at stake to seek greener grounds.

 If the definition is applied scrupulously, most Indian marriages consist of marital rape.

-Another such find online, Erika Lust gives lie to the myth that women don’t like porn, or porn as men know it.
-If it is a business stunt, there are quite convincing women patrons.
+Another find online, Erika Lust, gives lie to the myth that women don’t like porn, or porn as men know it.
+Even if it is a business stunt, there are quite convincing women patrons for the slutty.
 It appears women love going down on men as much as men love giving the tongue to the women.
 They too love fucking in grimy motel bathrooms, with flickering neon lights, in front of filthy mirrors.
 They too fantasize about being wanted, touched, watched and to watch.
 Giddy nausea induced romps, moody rough steady fucks, being choked, windows open, licking, probing, messy sex.

-Not everyone.
-Probably not even many, but it looks like there are sexual beings out there luckily.
+Not everyone, probably not even many, but it looks like there are sexual beings out there.
 Instagram has also shown me ethical porn, exactly the same as its shady counterpart except it cares for its actors.